isomerpages/sndgo-snt/_working-adults/Free Webinars/Supporting Digital Mental Health.md

 **Date:** 31 October, Monday
 <br> **Time:** 12pm - 1pm

 Can technology help with improving your mental health?
-In this webinar, discover the tools on mindline.sg - a digitsl stress management platform that can help you achieve a healthier state of mind.
+In this webinar, discover the tools on mindline.sg - a digital stress management platform that can help you achieve a healthier state of mind.

 [Sign up here!](https://go.gov.sg/wa-mindline-oct22)